neo-mashiro/warehouse/README.md

-# Notepad
+# warehouse

-A private repository for saving some personal notes ......
+A codeless repository for private data and personal notes, see details in [wiki](https://github.com/neo-mashiro/warehouse/wiki).